oneeve8/kobble-data/content/videonarrativehowto.md

 In this video we will show you how to onboard with Kobble, and give you a brief overview of what you can do with Kobble

 Onboarding
-Your Personal GitHub account
+Your Personal GitHub account.
+Privacy and Sharing.
-The Kobble Tree data format
+The Kobble Tree data format.
-Creating a Channel
+Creating a Channel.
 Creating a Track
 Creating an item